jfrog/project-examples/gradle-examples/README.md

 build script.
 * In order to publish the build artifacts to Artifactory, the published arrtifacts are added to the archives Gradle configuration.

-### gradle2-example
-Gradle 2.x sample project that uses Gradle Configurations.

-### gradle2-example-publish
-Gradle 2.x sample project that uses Gradle Publications.

 ### gradle-example
-Gradle 1.x sample project that uses Gradle Configurations.
+Sample project that uses the Gradle Artifactory Plugin with Gradle Configurations.

 ### gradle-example-publish
-Gradle 1.x sample project that uses Gradle Publications.
+Sample project that uses the Gradle Artifactory Plugin with Gradle Publications.

 ### gradle-android-aar
 Sample project that uses the Gradle Artifactory Plugin to deploy Android artifacts to Artifactory.